vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammer-Creation-and-Application/Hammer-Exercise-4_Hammer-Quality-Control.md

 Candidates eliminated: 40286
 Hammers accepted: 863549
 ```

-Note that a larger fraction of candidates have been eliminated,
+Note that this time nearly 4.5% of the candidates have been eliminated;
-because the `myrep50` genomes are closer together,
+this is because the `myrep50` genomes are closer together than the `myrep10` genomes,
 and therefore have a greater chance of having Kmers in common.
+But again, eliminating the few candidates with occurrences
+outside the SOUR has dramatically decreased the number of "noise"
+hits---from 51  down to just 15 in the case of `MysterySample1`.